valgeirb/vue3-popper/docs/guide/what-is-vue-3-popper.md

-# What is Vue Popper
+# What is Vue 3 Popper

-`Popper` is a Vue 3 component for displaying popovers.
+`Vue 3 Popper` is a component for displaying popovers.
 It's written in Vue 3 and uses the latest version of [PopperJS](https://popper.js.org/)

 <popper-demo />